MicrosoftDocs/azure-docs/articles/vs-azure-tools-storage-explorer-relnotes.md

 ### Known Issues

 * When downloading from an ADLS Gen2 Storage account, if one of the files being transferred already exists, then AzCopy will sometimes crash.
 This will be fixed in an upcoming hotfix.
-* Detatching from a resource attached via SAS URI, such as a blob container, may cause an error that prevents other attachments from showing up correctly.
+* Detaching from a resource attached via SAS URI, such as a blob container, may cause an error that prevents other attachments from showing up correctly.
 To work around this issue, just refresh the group node.
-See #537 for more information.
+For more information, see #537.
 * If you use VS for Mac and have ever created a custom AAD configuration, you may be unable to sign-in.
 To work around the issue, delete the contents of ~/.IdentityService/AadConfigurations.
-If doing so does not unblock you, please comment on this issue.
+If doing so does not unblock you, comment on this issue.
 * Azurite has not yet fully implemented all Storage APIs.
 Because of this, there may be unexpected errors or behavior when using Azurite for development storage.
 * In rare cases, the tree focus may get stuck on Quick Access.
 To unstick the focus, you can Refresh All.
 * Uploading from your OneDrive folder does not work because of a bug in NodeJS.
 The bug has been fixed, but not yet integrated into Electron.
-To workaround this issue when uploading to or downloading from a blob container, you can use the experimental AzCopy feature.
+To work around this issue when uploading to or downloading from a blob container, you can use the experimental AzCopy feature.
 * When targeting Azure Stack, uploading certain files as append blobs may fail.
 * After clicking "Cancel" on a task, it may take a while for that task to cancel.
-This is because we are using the cancel filter workaround described here.
+This is because we are using the cancel filter work around described here.
 * If you choose the wrong PIN/Smartcard certificate, then you will need to restart in order to have Storage Explorer forget that decision.
 * Renaming blobs (individually or inside a renamed blob container) does not preserve snapshots.
-All other properties and metadata for blobs, files and entities are preserved during a rename.
+All other properties and metadata for blobs, files, and entities are preserved during a rename.
 * Azure Stack does not support the following features.
 Attempting to use these features while working with Azure Stack resources may result in unexpected errors.
    * File shares
    * Access tiers